bleakwind/vim-colorful/README.md

 # vim-colorful

-## vim-colorful is a Vim color scheme...
+## vim-colorful is a vim color scheme...
 vim-colorful is a clean and fresh Vim color scheme with optimized syntax highlighting.

 ## Requirements